Required Application Documents

 - One letter from an arts instructor

 If not currently enrolled in school, a letter may come from an employer, mentor, instructor, director, etc

 Application Agreement Statement

-Undergraduate applicants should print, complete and upload a copy of the Application Agreement Statement only if they are under the age of 18 at the time they apply.
+Undergraduate applicants should print, complete and upload a signed copy of the Application Agreement Statement only if they are under the age of 18 at the time of appling.

-Provide a two-page artistic statement expressing your interests, goals and other information providing insight into your work.
+A two-page artistic statement expressing interests, goals, and other information that provides insight into your work.

-- This document may be used if you are recommended for scholarship consideration.
+- This document may be used if recommended for scholarship consideration.

 Need help?
 See "How to Write an Artistic Statement" and read examples by admitted students.

 Additional International Documents